-VIAVI provides network test, performance monitoring and optimisation solutions to over 200 communications networks across the globe.
-The Network and Business Service Enablement entity (NSE), which is leading VIAVI engagement with the LOCUS project, supplies products and solutions to help service providers and IT organisations optimise and maintain complex networks.
-Of particular relevance to LOCUS is that VIAVI is the leading supplier of geo-location solutions to the mobile radio operator community.
-These solutions operate at scale, processing approaching one trillion events per day within a single system, calculating more than a million geolocations per second and operating on virtualized or bare-metal infrastructure depending on operator preference.
+The Service Enablement (SE) business of VIAVI which is leading the engagement on the LOCUS project focuses on solutions for Operators and Enterprises to manage, assure, optimize and monetize their networks.
+Of particular relevance to LOCUS is the VIAVI market leading GeoLocation Solution.
+This solution operates at scale, processing approaching one trillion events per day within a single system, calculating more than a million geolocations per second and operating on virtualized or bare-metal infrastructure depending on operator preference.

-LOCUS provides an opportunity for VIAVI to explore localization methodologies that exploit information available with 5G and from other sources, for example, Bluetooth and Wi-Fi, with the objective of making localization 5G native a service.
-This will support VIAVI build the global R&D relationships in future 5G systems by cooperating with key vendors, operators, and leading research centres and universities across Europe.
-VIAVI will utilize LOCUS trials output and results for future development of solutions for geolocation, performance management, network optimization and orchestration.
-Furthermore, through collaborative research in LOCUS we also seek to build industry consensus that can be exploited towards standardization, in particular within 3GPP, IEEE, and ETSI WGs, O-RAN etc, which will support the VIAVI competitive position.
+LOCUS provides an opportunity for VIAVI to explore localization methodologies that leverage information available with 5G and from other sources (for example, Bluetooth and Wi-Fi) with the objective of making localization 5G native a service.
+This will support VIAVI to build the global R&D relationships in 5G systems by cooperating with key vendors, operators, and leading research centres and universities across Europe.
+VIAVI will utilize LOCUS trial outputs and results for future development of solutions for geolocation, performance management, network optimization and orchestration.
+Furthermore, through collaborative research in LOCUS we also seek to build industry consensus that can lead towards standardization, in particular within 3GPP, IEEE, ETSI work groups and O-RAN.

 Profile of key persons: